SimonDaNinja/youtube_rss/README.md

 If you want to get thumbnails for videos, you will additionally need to install the module `ueberzug`, e.g. using pip.

-The project also uses [Tor-Requests](https://github.com/SimonDaNinja/tor_requests/tree/db191029791e12a73d02f6533f17371fea6aeed1) as a submodule, so make sure to run `git submodule update --init --recursive` before using YouTube\_RSS.

 The program also assumes that [mpv](https://github.com/mpv-player/mpv) is installed in the environment.
 In, for example, Ubuntu, this can be accomplished by running `sudo apt-get install mpv`. [youtube-dl](https://github.com/ytdl-org) also